1Strategy/blog-add-ebs-volume/README.md

 your Linux instance.
 See [AWS::CloudFormation::Init](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-init.html) for more details.

+#### Note
+If you are installing an application package which will create directories under your `/var/myapp` mount point, be sure to run the commands to create the mount point before installing your package.
+Otherwise the sub-directories the package creates will be wiped out.

 # Results

 After running the complete CloudFormation template you will have the `/var/myapp`